Our policy is that all children should wear clothing that is in keeping with a purposeful learning ethos.

 The uniform can be ordered online from www.schoolwearunited.co.uk

 Labelling of Items

 It is very important that all clothing should be clearly labelled with your child’s name.
-This is especially important, as uniform items look similar and can easily be confused for another child’s.
+This is especially important, as uniform items look similar and can easily be confused for another child.

 The school cannot accept responsibility for any lost items.
 We understand that uniform does get mislaid and children have growth spurts.
-If this is the case, please write into the office giving a date when you will be able to purchase new items.
+If this is the case, please write to the office with a date when you can purchase new items.
 These are not excuses for children not wearing the correct uniform for long periods.